DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-18-autocomplete-improvements.md

 The autocomplete does not sort results.
 It returns results ordered in the same order as the source data.
 If the source data was alphabetical, then the results will be too.
 This means that more likely matches may appear some way down the list.

 Although alphabetical may seem natural, users tend to expect that autocompletes will return relevant results first.
 This is particularly important when there are lots of results - users don’t need to read many to get to the more relevant ones.
+If what the user has typed exactly matches an option, it would be sensible for that option to be suggested first.

 ### Support for synonyms